PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

 When writing an expectation, use parentheses if you want to test the VALUE returned from the statement.
 In this case, we want to test if a random element of the <strong>#load_realtime_data</strong> return array is a Hash.
 In the previous example, the return value of the method wasn't really our concern.
 We wanted to see if the method itself raised an error.
 In that case, we use a block.

 There is <a href="http://www.rubydoc.info/github/rspec/rspec-expectations/RSpec/Matchers" target="_blank">excellent documentation</a> available for both <strong>expect</strong> and its matchers, but there is a common error that you may run into with spacing.
-Usually Ruby is very forgiving with whitespace, and--style guide aside--line organization is up to the programmer.
+Usually Ruby is very forgiving with whitespace, and--style guide aside--organization is up to the programmer.
 When writing an expectation, however, make sure that there is no space between <strong>expect</strong> and the following argument!

 {% highlight ruby %}
 # bad